ioanmeri/js-concepts/03-Closures.md

 From [Web Dev Simplified](https://www.youtube.com/watch?v=3a0I8ICR1Vg)

 In other languages, you cannot access variables outside of a function, inside of that function.
-But it is possible in JS, this is what we call a closure.
+But it is possible in JS, this is what we call closure.

 A global variable is available inside this function:
 ```